-We have incurred significant net losses since our inception and have financed our operations primarily through the sale of equity securities in both public and private offerings.
-Most recently, we sold 12.5 million shares in a public offering in the fourth quarter of 2010 and received aggregate net proceeds of approximately \$93.6 million (after underwriting discounts and offering costs).
-From inception through September 30, 2011, we have received net proceeds of approximately \$366.5 million from the sale of our preferred stock, common stock and warrants to purchase common stock.
-Additionally, we have entered into loan and security agreements with Oxford Finance Corporation, Silicon Valley Bank and GE Business Financial Services Inc. to provide us with growth capital.
-As of September 30, 2011, the principal balance outstanding on our current facility with this loan syndicate was \$28.2 million.
+In executing our business strategy, we have incurred significant net losses since our inception and have financed our operations primarily through the sale of equity securities in both public and private offerings.
+Most recently, we sold 21.8 million shares of common stock in a public offering in November 2011 and received aggregate net proceeds of approximately \$77.3 million (after underwriting discounts and offering costs).
+From inception through March 31, 2012, we have received net proceeds of approximately \$443.7 million from the sale of our preferred stock, common stock and warrants to purchase common stock.
+Additionally, we have entered into multiple loan and security agreements with Oxford Finance LLC, Silicon Valley Bank and General Electric Capital Corporation to provide us with growth capital.
+As of March 31, 2012, the principal balance outstanding on our current facility with this loan syndicate was \$30.0 million.